teemuatlut shitcreek

 UART yes no yes yes UART RX line requires an interrupt capable pin.

-Software UART not support on all platforms, such as DUE based boards.
+Software UART isn’t supported on all platforms, such as DUE based boards.

 TMC2209